Bouteillebleu/bouteillebleu.github.io/_posts/2022-08-06-changing-headers-and-footers-in-minima-theme.md

 [Setting up a GitHub Pages site with Jekyll - GitHub Docs](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) - Github's own documentation about using Jekyll with Github pages

-[Site Variables | Jekyll • Simple, blog-aware, static sites](https://jekyllrb.com/docs/variables/#site-variables) - Jekyll docs reference on site variables
+[Site Variables | Jekyll](https://jekyllrb.com/docs/variables/#site-variables) - Jekyll docs reference on site variables

 [Configuration - Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) - Documentation from the "Minimal Mistakes" Jekyll theme about how to configure it.
 This is clearer than the Jekyll reference, I think, for the settings you're actually going to use when you start out.

 [Why does my repository name appear as the title in my github pages site? - Stack Overflow](https://stackoverflow.com/questions/42100627/why-does-my-repository-name-appear-as-the-title-in-my-github-pages-site) - a StackOverflow question from someone else who had the same problem.

+[Escaping Liquid tags in Jekyll posts](https://sarathlal.com/escape-liquid-tag-in-jekyll-posts/) - helped me figure out why the HTML for the Minima template was importing my own blog's HTML, and how to fix it.